 Being the best

 We live in a competitive world, where comparison is everywhere.
-It’s often present in school or college, with test scores, on the sports field or in relation to social status.
+It’s often present in school or college, on the sports field or in relation to social status.

-There can be a focus on ‘being the best’ while we are ranked and compared to those around us.
+There can be a focus on ‘being the best’ when we are ranked and compared to those around us.

 At school or in college there is often competition, with exams designed to assess our academic ability.
 Ratings can be compared to every other person our age in Ireland.

 Online and on social media, we can usually see how many followers/friends, likes, or comments another person receives.
-We often compare our social media numbers to those of others.
-It can become a habit of looking at posts and wondering why some got more support than others.
+We often compare our social media stats to those of others.
+Looking at posts and wondering why some got more support than others can become a habit.
 What stories are we telling ourselves about success and failure?

 The good side of competition

-With competition and comparison all around us, it can be hard to avoid getting sucked into the rating and ranking game.
-However, it can be helpful to know where we stand in relation to others to understand what we need to do to progress.
+With competition and comparison all around us, it can be hard to avoid the rating and ranking game.
+However, it can be helpful to know how we measure up to others to understand what we need to work on to progress.

 Competition itself is not inherently ‘bad’.
 In fact, competition can be motivating and encouraging.
-It can help us achieve our potential.
-We can reap the rewards for our efforts.
+It can help us reach our potential.
 Indeed, competition, and particularly winning, can be fun.

 Where is the pressure coming from?

-- If you feel that pressure from others is unhelpful, consider talking to them about this.
+- If you feel that pressure from others is unhelpful, consider talking to them.
 Let them know how the pressure affects your performance.

 - Remember, no one can be the best at everything all of the time.
 Listen to the stories we tell ourselves about success and failure, winning and losing.
 Do we say things to ourselves we would never say to a friend or teammate?
 Read more about managing self-criticism.